U.S. flag

 Avoid trauma to the extremities and prolonged pressure to the elbows, feet, and ankles, where ulcers commonly form.

-Avoidance of excessive sun exposure, use of sunscreen, protective clothing, and UV blocking sunglasses may reduce the risk of skin cancer (including melanoma) and cataracts.
+Avoidance of excessive sun exposure and use of sunscreen, protective clothing, and UV-blocking sunglasses may reduce the risk of skin cancer (including melanoma) and cataracts.

 Evaluation of Relatives at Risk

-It is appropriate to evaluate apparently asymptomatic older and younger sibs of a proband/at-risk relatives in order to identify as early as possible those who would benefit from prompt initiation of treatment and preventive measures.
+It is appropriate to evaluate apparently asymptomatic older and younger sibs of an affected individual in order to identify as early as possible those who would benefit from prompt initiation of treatment and preventive measures.
 Evaluations can include:

 • Molecular genetic testing if the pathogenic variants in the family are known;